ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

   - **ExpirationWarningDays**.
-When a sharing expires in this number of days, the backend sends a warning mail to the inviter or one in the Owners groups of the site collection in case the inviter cannot be located.
+When a sharing expires in this number of days, the backend sends a warning mail to the inviter or one in the Owners groups of a site collection in case the inviter cannot be located.

   - **ExpirationWarningMailsMinimumDaysBetween**.
 To avoid repeatedly sending expiration mails whenever the backend runs, this value